About

 Cheyenne is founder and principal of Tend the Sparks Consulting.
 She is an organizational consultant, facilitator, trainer, and leadership development coach.

-Fifteen years in environmental conservation, seven of which were spent in management and leadership positions, taught her to navigate complexity under pressure, seek creative opportunities to do so with more ease, and support others to do the same.
+Fifteen years in environmental conservation, 10 of which were spent in management and leadership positions, taught her to navigate complexity under pressure, seek creative opportunities to do so with more ease, and support others to do the same.
 Cheyenne’s background and commitment to practicing biomimicry enables her to use her knowledge of cycles, interconnectedness, and resilience in nature to help people build and strengthen relationships, gain new skills, design processes that support their values and priorities, and influence systems impacting their work.

 Teachers and Communities of Practice: